raviq/compsoc/README.md

 * [Tqdm](https://github.com/tqdm/tqdm)

 ## Licence & Copyright
-This software was developed in the hope that it would be of some use to the agent research community, and is freely available for redistribution and/or modification under the terms of the GNU General Public Licence.
+This software was developed in the hope that it would be of some use to the AI research community, and is freely available for redistribution and/or modification under the terms of the GNU General Public Licence.
 It is distributed WITHOUT WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the [GNU General Public License](https://github.com/raviq/Genon/blob/master/LICENCE.md) for more details.

 If you find this code to be of any use, please let me know.
 I would also welcome any feedback.